 The transactions allowed 3i Infrastructure to partner with a leading player in the oil storage market, with a strong operational reputation.

-Headquartered in Brussels, Belgium, TCR is Europe’s largest independent asset manager of airport ground support equipment (“GSE”) and operates at over 100 airports.
+Headquartered in Brussels, Belgium, TCR is Europe’s largest independent asset manager of airport ground support equipment (“GSE”) and operates at 139 airports.

 Since inception, TCR has defined the market for leased GSE, providing high quality assets and a full service leasing, maintenance and fleet management offering to its clients, which are predominantly independent ground handling companies, airlines and airports.
 This enables GSE operators to concentrate on their core business of ground handling.
 The GSE that TCR provides is critical infrastructure, without which some of Europe’s busiest airports could not operate.